How Does Love and Logic Parenting Work?

 The “Love” in Love and Logic refers to the willingness of parents to set and enforce limitations because they love their children so much.

-While the “Logic” in Love and Logic implies that parents allow their children to make errors and experience the natural or logical consequences of poor actions.
+This also implies that it is done with genuine empathy and compassion.
+The “Logic” in Love and Logic implies that parents allow their children to make errors and experience the natural or logical consequences of poor actions.

 Understanding Love and Logic Parenting